mypiaware/virtual-radar-server-installation/README.md

 * Enter this command: `sudo crontab -e`
 * (If this is the first time setting up a cron job, a prompt may be given to set the default editor.)
-* Cron has now opened a simple text file that may possibly contain mostly commented lines beginning with a `#`.
+* Cron has now opened a simple crontab text file that may possibly contain mostly commented lines beginning with a `#`.
-* From the `README` file, copy the cron job entry and paste it at the bottom line in this crontab file.
+* From the `README` file, copy the cron job entry and paste it at the bottom line in this crontab text file.
-* Save and close the crontab file.
+* Save and close the crontab text file.
 * If the cron job was entered successfully, the following will be printed to the screen: `crontab: installing new crontab`.

 ### Notes for advanced users: